 My story...?
 Well, I've had a keen interest in fine art nearly all my life (my first gallery exhibition was a string painting I did in Kindergarten), with charcoal drawing quickly becoming my own preferred medium.
 I honed this talent with art classes and photo study throughout high school, and then focused on commissioned portraits in my 20's.
 Though always a perfectionist, back then I didn't bother "finishing" an image with a background because I'd already exhausted myself - and, quite often, my interest in the piece - with an overly detailed main subject.
 With age comes patience, however, and I gradually began to focus just as much - if not more so - on what was behind that main subject as I did on it.
 The trick, still, was finding just the right balance of light and dark to make this rather limiting black & white medium as eye-catching and vibrant as possible.

-In late 2015, I turned my creative focus to photography (something my late grandfather loved) and digital art.
-This proved to be even more enjoyable and rewarding than both drawing and filmmaking.
+In late 2015, my creative focus shifted to photo shoots and digital art, soon trading in my charcoal pencils for a stylus.
 I'd already photographed Teresa on numerous occasions...
 To have several more models pose for me was just a natural progression, the results of which sparked the name "Marquis' Brothel"; beauties for the beast in each of us.